 Clipping masks and layer masks are both forms of non-destructive editing which means that you are not destroying/damaging your original piece of artwork during the process.
 You are simply layering the effects onto your artwork and those layers can be modified without changing your original artwork.

-MORE PROCREATE POSTS:
+MORE PROCREATE TUTORIALS

 - How to Create Color Palettes in Procreate

-- How to Install Brushes in Procreate
+- How to Install Brushes into Procreate

-- How to Hand Letter in Procreate
+- How to Create Rainbow Lettering in Procreate

 LOVE IT?
 PIN IT!